-- Add the cashews, navy beans, nutritional yeast and dijon mustard.
-Cook, covered, for 5 more minutes.
+- Add the cashews, cannelini beans, nutritional yeast and dijon mustard.
+Cook, still covered, for 5 more minutes.
 Remove the pot from the heat.

 - Transfer the soup mixture to a blender using a ladle and blend at high speed until you reach a very smooth texture.
 Transfer to a large bowl.
-You will need to blend the soup in 3-4 batches, be careful not to overload the blender.
-Adjust the seasoning to your taste.
+Work in batches.
+Taste and adjust the seasoning.

-- Serve warmed topped with chives and croutons if desired.
+- Serve warm topped with croutons and extra steamed broccoli if desired.
 Enjoy!

-- The leftovers will be good in the fridge for up to 4 days.
-The cooled soup can be freezed for up to 3 months.
+- Store any leftovers in the fridge for up to 4 days.
+Can also be freezed for up to 3 months (cool down first).